Visas and Health in Lebanon

 Visas Lebanon

 If you are a French national, you need a visa to enter Lebanon.
-Caution!
-No Visa or Stamp from Israel must be on your passport.
-Failing that, your visa application will be rejected by the Lebanese authorities.
+Be careful!
+No Israeli visa or stamp is required in your passport.
+Failure to do so will result in your visa application being rejected by the Lebanese authorities.

-You can also get a visa upon arrival at the visa counter at Beirut International Airport or other ports of arrival.
-Payment is made in dollars ($) or Lebanese Pounds (LP).
-For example, the price of a 15-day visa is $17 (25,000LL) and the price of a three-month visa allowing entry once is $35 (50000LL).
+You can also obtain a visa on arrival at the visa counter at Beirut International Airport or other ports of arrival.
+Payment is in dollars ($) or Lebanese pounds (LL).
+As a guide, a 15-day visa costs $17 (25,000LL), while a three-month, one-time visa costs $35 (50,000LL).

 French Embassy in Beirut